NorESMhub/NorESM/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to norESM documentation!
+Welcome to norESM-1 documentation!
 ================================================

+NorESM1 is the Norwegian Earth System model used for CMIP5.
+The model is based on the CCSM framework (http://en.wikipedia.org/wiki/Community_Climate_System_Model).
+However, NorESM has special features developed by Norwegian researchers.

-The purpose of the norESM documentation is to provide a common place for NorESM users and developers to share information.
-What tools are you using?
-Which version should I run for what purpose? etc.
+The purpose of the norESM-1 documentation is to provide a common place for NorESM users and developers to share information.

+- What tools are you using?
+- Which version should I run for what purpose? etc.

 If you have any questions, create a new issue on github at https://github.com/NorESMhub/norESM-docs/issues